cfpb/cfgov-django/README.md

 This will be the top-level "project" for containing and running our Django apps.
 This mostly useful for developers who want to replicate consumerfinance.gov locally during development.

+## Status

+Right now, we're using this project to experiment with different configuration ideas and deployment options as we plan to migrate to Django 1.8.
+It it not presently useful for any purpose.

 ## Dependencies

 Our initial target is Python 2.7 and Django 1.8.